mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 10/12 Agaetis Byrjun - Sigur Ros
+* 1st Listen:

 ## 10/11 Aladdin Sane - David Bowie
-* 1st Listen:
+* 1st Listen: Ok

 ## 10/10 Raw Power - The Stooges
 * 1st Listen: Ok